 Where to Eat

 - La Coqueta – Y’all, this restaurant is so good!
 I am not even kidding when I say my husband and I ate here a few times in the three days we were in Tulum.
 It’s that delicious.
-The outdoor seating area is exactly what I pictured a little restaurant in Tulum to look like – colorful, lined with palm trees, and great music playing.
+The outdoor seating area is exactly how I pictured a little restaurant in Tulum to look like – colorful, lined with palm trees, and great music playing.
 The tortillas are to die for – seriously, the best tortillas I have ever eaten in my life.
-They were so fresh and it made the food that much better.
+They are so fresh and it made the food that much better.
+Definitely check out this place if you are looking for something affordable.

 - Taqueria Honorio – If you want to dine where the locals do, then this is the place for you.
 Enjoy $1.00 tacos in a casual, outdoor atmosphere – and yes, the tacos really are that cheap.
 Definitely a must try for everyone and especially those on a budget.
 Pro top: try an authentic pork taco.